google/koladata/docs/cheatsheet.md

 ### Comparing Dicts

-Note: `kd.testing.assert_dicts_equal` checks that the given Dicts have the same shape and schema.
+Note: `kd.testing.assert_equivalent` checks that the given Dicts have the same shape and schema.
 In addition, it verifies that the keys fetched from their corresponding DataBag(s) are the same (regardless of their order in the last dimension) and that the returned Dict values for those keys are equivalent.